jon-harper/OmniBox/docs/index.md

 My enclosures are safe to 60C, but I don't want to expose my electronic hardware to that.
 I printed my first of Steve's electronics cases to remove my hardware from the heat.

-As 24 volts is the common DC voltage for 3D printers, each 12V device such as a fan or LED strip needs a buck converter.
-My printed cases for these printer/enclosure combos were cramped with buck converters.
-With up to three of each over the microcontroller unit (MCU), I couldn't easily reach the wiring underneath.
-Additionally, I found myself in need of a new MCU board to use for my printers.
+Most common devices like fans and lights (and Raspberry Pis!) need a buck converter to work with a 3D printer's power supply.
+My printed cases for these printer/enclosure combos were cramped with these.
+With up to three buck converters on trays that mount over the microcontroller unit (MCU), I couldn't easily reach the wiring underneath.

-Enter the Octopus, which I had used to success with another project.
-BIGTREETECH's Octopus 1.1 is a solid board that provides ample power sources and signal pins.
-The Octopus will not fit the existing electronics cases I had already printed; I also had a several improvements in mind for Steve's case concept.
+Additionally, I wanted to use the BIGTREETECH's Octopus in a case, which I had used to success with another project.
+The Octopus 1.1 is a solid board that provides ample power sources and signal pins.
+The Octopus does fit the electronics cases I had already printed; I also had a several improvements in mind for Steve's case concept.

 ### Building the OmniBox